SSWConsulting/SSW.Rules.Content/rules/employee-kpis/rule.md

 As the company grows and more people join, 2 problems start to occur:

-1. Reviews start to get longer as scope increases.
+1. Reviews start to get longer as scope increases
-2. Other managers need to start leading reviews but aren't clear on the processes.
+2. Other managers need to start leading reviews but aren't clear on the processes

 For these reasons, it's important for all the review managers to get aligned about what topics and performance indicators need to be covered, and to ensure scope is limited.

-Key Performance Indicators (KPIs) are a tool for standardizing how performance is measured at a company and ensuring employees are aware of what they need to focus on.
+**Key Performance Indicators (KPIs)** are a tool for standardizing how performance is measured at a company and ensuring employees are aware of what they need to focus on.
 However, everybody brings much more to their companies than just statistics; KPIs are just a conversation starter.

 KPIs also lead to efficient, focused Annual Employee Reviews.